MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 3. On the Safe attachments page, select **Global settings**.

-4. In the Global settings fly out that appears, turn on the toggle under **Turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams**.
+4. In the Global settings flyout that appears, turn on the toggle under **Turn on Defender for Office 365 for SharePoint, OneDrive, and Microsoft Teams**.

 5. Select **Save**.

-In this task, you have activated Safe Attachments scanning for SharePoint, OneDrive, and Microsoft Teams that blocks documents that contain malware.
+In this task, you have activated Safe Attachments scanning for SharePoint, OneDrive, and Microsoft Teams that block documents that contain malware.

 ### **Exercise 3: Implement compliance for Microsoft Teams**

-Before deploying Microsoft Teams in your organization, you need to evaluate Microsoft Teams compliance features to meet organizations requirements.
+Before deploying Microsoft Teams in your organization, you need to evaluate Microsoft Team's compliance features to meet the organization's requirements.

 #### Task 1 – Activate sensitivity labels for Teams